ranitham/mindbody-laravel/src/docs/Api/ClientApi.md

 Add a client to a site.

 Starting the week of May 11th, 2020 all versions of the Public API will no longer allow duplicate clients to be created.
 This applies to both adding a client and updating a client record.
-A duplicate client is created when two profiles have the same first name, last name and email.<br />  Creates a new client record at the specified business.Passing a User Token as Authorization will create a client and respect Business Mode required fields.Omitting the token will create a client and respect Consumer Mode required fi elds.
-To make sure you are collecting all required pieces of information, first run GetRequired ClientFields.<br />  If you have purchased an Ultimate tier then this endpoint will automatically start showing new opportunity on Sales Pipeline.
+A duplicate client is created when two profiles have the same first name, last name and email.<br />  Creates a new client record at the specified business.
+Passing a User Token as Authorization will create a client and respect Business Mode required fields.
+Omitting the token will create a client and respect Consumer Mode required fields.
+To make sure you are collecting all required pieces of information, first run GetRequired ClientFields.<br />  If you have purchased an Ultimate tier then this endpoint will automatically start showing new opportunity on Sales Pipeline.  <br />  The response status can be \"Success\" or \"PartialSuccess\".
+When \"PartialSuccess\" is returned, only retry the failed non-critical operations, not the client creation itself.

 ### Example
 ```php